soominmyung/ETL_Stock/README.md

 <br>

 ## Features
-- Read yearly Excel files and standardise them into a consistent schema
+- Read yearly Excel files with pandas and standardise headers/columns into a consistent schema
-- Clean and transform stock records (dates, numeric types, trimming, handling nulls)
+- Write to Parquet staging files to fix schema before Spark processing
+- Use PySpark to reshape, clean, deduplicate, and handle outliers/nulls
-- Store outputs in Parquet format partitioned by year
+- Store curated outputs in Parquet format partitioned by year
 - Merge multiple yearly datasets into a single consolidated dataset
 - Optionally load the dataset into SQL Server for reporting and analysis
 - Provide simple validation scripts to check record counts and schema consistency